Franck Haise

-Franck Armel Gérard Haise (born 15 April 1971) is a French professional football manager and former player who is currently head coach of Ligue 1 club Nice.
+Franck Armel Gérard Haise (born 15 April 1971) is a French professional football manager and former player who is currently the head coach of Ligue 1 club Rennes.
 As a player, he was a midfielder, spending most of his career in Ligue 2.

 Early life

 Franck Armel Gérard Haise was born on 15 April 1971 in Mont-Saint-Aignan, Seine-Maritime.

 Managerial career

+Lens

 On 25 February 2020 and after coaching the reserve team for 3 seasons, Haise became the head coach of Lens, following the dismissal of Philippe Montanier.

 On 27 May 2023, he led Lens to win 3–0 against Ajaccio in the 38th and final matchweek and qualify for the Champions League for the third time in their history after 1998–99 and 2002–03, finishing with 84 points only 1 point behind Paris Saint-Germain.

+Nice

-On 6 June 2024, he became the head coach of fellow French club Nice.
+On 6 June 2024, Haise became the head coach of Ligue 1 club Nice.
+On 29 December 2025, following a poor start to the 2025–26 campaign, he was sacked and replaced by Claude Puel.